Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 In this case, ethnic diversity is still important, but it may become a secondary priority to disability initiatives.

 Then, once you’ve gathered your data, communicate your plans to your team.
+Using professional communication is essential for clearly sharing diversity plans and effectively gathering feedback from employees.
 This will not only get everyone on the same page, but it will also show your team how valuable diversity is at your company.

 2. Create a Diversity, Equity, and Inclusion Committee